 - Hormones.
 Your vagina, bladder and urethra respond to the chemical (hormone) called oestrogen.
-When the levels of oestrogen in the body reduce, the tissues of these organs become thinner, weaker, and dry.
-These changes can increase the risk of recurrent cystitis if you have gone through the change (menopause).
+After the menopause, when the levels of oestrogen in the body reduce, the tissues of these organs become thinner, weaker and dry.
+These changes can increase the risk of recurrent cystitis.
 Cystitis is also more common during pregnancy because of changes in the urinary tract.

 What can I do to help prevent cystitis?

 Unfortunately there is no evidence that any lifestyle changes really help to prevent cystitis.
 Traditionally, doctors have advised drinking plenty of fluids to "flush out" the germs, and drinking cranberry juice.
 However, there is no evidence this makes any difference.
 Other changes, such as the way you clean yourself and which underwear you wear, have also not been found to make any difference.
 If recurring cystitis is a problem, you may need to discuss one of the options below with your doctor.

 What are the treatment options for recurring cystitis?